Onto-Med/top-phenotypic-query/README.md

 * JSON containing a TOP query (i.e., `care.smith.top.model.Query`)
 * JSON containing a phenotype model
 * YAML adapter configuration
-* output destination of the ZIP file that contains the result set
+* optional: output destination of the ZIP file that contains the result set (if not provided, output is written to STDOUT)

 The next sections provide information on how to add `top-phenotypic-query` as Maven dependency to your Java project and how to call it programmatically.